lordmulder/DynamicAudioNormalizer/README.md

 * http://sourceforge.net/projects/muldersoft/files/Dynamic%20Audio%20Normalizer/
 * https://www.assembla.com/spaces/dynamicaudionormalizer/documents

-**Note:** Windows binaries are provided in the *ZIP* format.
+**Note:** Windows binaries are provided in the compressed *ZIP* format.
 Simply use [7-Zip](http://www.7-zip.org/) or a similar tool to unzip *all* files to new/empty directory.
+If in doubt, Windows users should download the "static" version.
 That's it!

 ## System Requirements ##

-Dynamic Audio Normalizer "core" library and CLI front-end are written in plain C++11 and therefore do **not** have any system requirements, except for a conforming C++ compiler.
-Currently, the Microsoft C++ compiler and the GNU Compiler Collection are actively supported.
+The Dynamic Audio Normalizer "core" library and CLI front-end are written in plain C++11 and therefore do **not** have any system requirements, except for a conforming C++ compiler.
+Currently, the Microsoft Visual C++ compiler and the GNU Compiler Collection (GCC) are actively supported.
+Other compilers should work too, but this cannot be guaranteed.

-*Pre-compiled* binaries are provided for the *Windows* and  the *Linux* platform.
-The 32-Bit Windows binaries should work on Windows XP (with Service Pack 2) or any late version.
-The 64-Bit Windows binaries require the "x64" edition of Windows Vista or any later 64-Bit Windows.
-Linux binaries are provided for some popular distributions (latest version at the time of release).
-They may work on other distributions too, or not.
-Thus, Linux users are generally recommended to compile Dynamic Audio Normalizer themselves, from the source codes.
+*Pre-compiled* binaries are provided for the *Windows* and *GNU/Linux* platforms.
+The 32-Bit Windows binaries should work on Windows XP (with Service Pack 2) or any later version (32-Bit or 64-Bit), while the 64-Bit Windows binaries require the "x64" edition of Windows Vista or any later 64-Bit Windows.
+Linux binaries are provided for some popular distributions (latest "Long Term Support" version at the time of release).
+Those Linux binaries *may* work on other distributions too, or not.
+Therefore, Linux users are generally recommended to compile the Dynamic Audio Normalizer themselves, from the source codes.

 For the *Windows* platform, separate "Static" and "DLL" download packages are provided.
-The "Static" binaries have all the required program libraries *built-in* (including C++ Runtime) and thus do *not* depend on any separate DLL files.
-At the same time, the "DLL" package uses separate DLL files for the "core" functions as well as for the C++ Runtime.
+The "Static" binaries have all the required libraries *built-in* (including third-party libraries and the C-Runtime) and thus they do *not* depend on any separate DLL files.
+At the same time, the "DLL" package uses separate DLL files for the "core" functions as well as for the third-party libraries and the C-Runtime.
 If you don't understand what this means, then just go with the "Static" version.
-If you want to call Dynamic Audio Normalizer from your own code, you need to use the "DLL" version.
+If you are a programmer and want to invoke the Dynamic Audio Normalizer from your own program, you need to use the "DLL" version.

-All *pre-compiled* binaries have been compiled with the [*SSE2*](https://en.wikipedia.org/wiki/SSE2) instruction set enabled, so a processor with SSE2 support (i.e. Pentium 4 or later) is required.
-For *legacy* processors you will need to compile Dynamic Audio Normalizer from the sources &ndash; with appropriate CPU flags.
+All *pre-compiled* binaries have been optimized for processors that support *at least* the [*SSE2*](https://en.wikipedia.org/wiki/SSE2) instruction set, so an SSE2-enabled processor (Pentium 4, Athlon 64, or later) is required.
+For *legacy* processors you will need to compile Dynamic Audio Normalizer and all the third-party libraries *yourself*, from the sources &ndash; with appropriate compiler settings.

 ## Package Contents ##

-The following files are included in the Dynamic Audio Normalizer release package (Windows version):
+The following files are included in the Dynamic Audio Normalizer release package (Windows "DLL" version):

 	DynamicAudioNormalizerCLI.exe - Dynamic Audio Normalizer command-line application DynamicAudioNormalizerGUI.exe - Dynamic Audio Normalizer log viewer application